 Not long after that I found a quilt shop.
 Wow!
-I was immediately hooked and set about trying to learn all phases of quilting.
+After browsing through rows of books, patterns, fabrics and notions, I was hooked and set about trying to learn all phases of quilting.
 Along that journey, I found that I loved just about everything about quilting except for borders.
 To do it right takes a lot of measuring, cutting, pinning, stitching, and pressing.

-Over the years I started designing my own patterns and bought a longarm machine so I could quilt my own quilts.
-Then I started quilting for others and that's when I discovered that borders are a problem for a lot of quilters.
+Over the years I started designing my own patterns and bought a longarm machine so I could quilt all of the tops I had pieced but had never quilted.
+I started practicing on simple quilts for friends - their idea, not mine - and that's when I discovered that borders are a problem for a lot of quilters.

 Enough already!
 I started experimenting with what has